-Trump To Talk About 'School Safety,' But Will He Do Anything About Guns?
+Trump Supports Improving Background Checks, But Will That Mean Action?

 White House press secretary Sarah Sanders was asked at the time about the president's role in possible action around bump stocks.
 "We want to be part of that discussion, and we're certainly open to that moving forward," Sanders said, adding that Trump is a "strong supporter of the Second Amendment."

 After the November shooting in Sutherland Springs, Texas, it was discovered that records of the shooter's Air Force court-martial conviction for domestic violence were not properly entered into the national background-check system for gun purchases, and if they had he would not have been able to legally obtain a gun.
-Changes to the background-check system were supported by the NRA, as well as Sen. John Cornyn of Texas, the No. 2 Republican in the Senate.
+Changes to the background-check system were supported by the NRA, as well as Sen. John Cornyn of Texas, the No. 2 Republican in the Senate, who introduced a bill with Democrat Chris Murphy of Connecticut, who became one of the most visible advocates for gun control after the 2012 shooting in Newtown, Conn.

+In a statement on Monday morning, White House press secretary Sarah Sanders said, "The President spoke to Senator Cornyn on Friday about the bi-partisan bill he and Sen. Murphy introduced to improve Federal Compliance with Criminal Background check Legislation.
+While discussions are ongoing and revisions are being considered, the President is supportive of efforts to improve the Federal background check system."

+Just like the bump stock issue, though, Congress did not take up the background check legislation in the aftermath of the shooting in Texas.

 Asked about the lack of action on NBC's Meet The Press Sunday, Sen. James Lankford, R-Okla., said there may be measures that could be put in place to make it harder to get a gun for someone with the behavioral warning signs people saw in Cruz.
 He also noted, though, the high bar to limiting gun ownership due to the Second Amendment.